Contact Us for a Free Consultation (213) 542-0979

 Of course, the prosecutors are using that particular statement in order to prosecute the person.
 I've noticed that most of the time when defendants give statements in criminal cases that usually ends up being the evidence that the prosecutors use to convict them in the case.

-That's usually the most powerful evidence in the case because jurors ask themselves, why would somebody give a statement admitting guilt or makes it look like they're guilty if they weren't guilty?
+That's usually the most powerful evidence in the case because jurors ask themselves, why would somebody give a statement admitting guilt or make it look like they're guilty if they weren't guilty?
 It just doesn't make any plausible sense unless the fact that they are guilty.
 So, that's usually the most powerful evidence that the police have in any given criminal case.

 Testify at Jury Trial